asherikov/px4ws/README.md

 Building
 --------

+- Build `px4sitl` master package.
+Workspace is designed to be used with
-- Compilation is performed with <https://github.com/asherikov/ccws>, although basic `colcon` build should work too.
+  <https://github.com/asherikov/ccws>, but basic `colcon` build should work
+  too.

 - Dependencies can be installed with `rosdep` except a few PX4 python dependencies that are installed with cmake during build step.